Arithmetic Properties Of $\ell$-adic \'Etale Cohomology and Nearby Cycles of Rigid-Analytic Spaces: Introduction

 \begin{question2} Let $K$ be a $p$-adic local field, $\ell\neq p$ a prime number, $f\colon X \to Y$ a projective morphism of finite type $k$-schemes, and $\F\in D^b_c(X\times_s \eta; \Q_\ell)$ monodromy pure of weight $w$.
 Is $\rm{R}(f\times_s \eta)_*\F\in D^b_c(Y\times_s \eta; \Q_\ell)$ monodromy-pure of weight $w$? \end{question2}

-Question~\ref{intro:question:super-Weil} together with Corollary~\ref{cor:intro} imply both Conjecture~\ref{conj:intro} and Conjecture~\ref{conj:weight-monodromy}.
-In particular, Corollary~\ref{cor:intro} allows us to reduce the Weight-Monodromy conjecture to a (probably very hard) conjecture purely on the special fiber.
+Question~\ref{intro:question:super-Weil} together with Corollary~\ref{cor:intro} imply both Conjecture~\ref{conj:intro-local-weight-monodromy-nearby} and Conjecture~\ref{conj:intro} (and also Conjecture~\ref{conj:weight-monodromy}).
+In particular, Corollary~\ref{cor:intro} allows us to reduce the Weight-Monodromy conjecture to a (probably very hard) question purely on the special fiber.
 We hope that this could help to shed some new insights on the general version of this conjecture.